45bcdf/flac-m3u/README.md

   - Hitting pause seems to crash the player's play/pause functionality.
 After hitting pause once, you can press play again and it will restart playing but your play buttons become unresponsive after that.

 - Also tested with VLC player.
--   The m3u link works as expected in this scenario, you can play/pause and skip/go back as much as you please.
+-   The 'raw' m3u links work as expected in this scenario, you can play/pause and skip/go back as much as you please.